steveneschrich/com.vue.program_pmi/README.md

 $ cd ../citeproc-js-server
 $ git submodule update --init
 ```
-5. If you are deploying on a server skip the next section **Dockerhub** and proceed to [Docker Compose](#docker-compose)

-### Dockerhub
-- The images pulled from Dockerhub are configured to run on a local machine only
-- If your needs are to deploy the application on a server you will need to edit the Vue application Docker image, which will be discussed below in the [Docker Compose section](#docker-compose)

 ### Docker Compose
 - The docker-compose.yml file is used to build the Docker images and containers needed to deploy the PROGRAM_PMI application on a server